 Head of A Level PE: Mrs Carla Ward

-The two year linear course not only assesses your practical skills but also your understanding of theoretical aspects of sport.
-Throughout the course, you will develop an holistic understanding of sports performance, what constitutes a healthy lifestyle and how sport has developed in today’s society.
+The A Level PE course is broadly divided into four sections: the sporting body, the sporting mind, sport in society and the practical application and evaluation of performance.
+The two year linear course not only assesses the practical skills of students but also their understanding of theoretical aspects of sport.
+Throughout the course, students develop a holistic understanding of sports performance, what constitutes a healthy lifestyle and how sport has developed in today’s society.

 Within the practical units, students develop their evaluative and analytical abilities during the observation of sport performance.
 Students also learn about the application of modern technologies and understanding of biomechanics, in order to enhance performance in sport.